 Excluded from qualifying earnings

-• Genuine expense reimbursements — car allowances paid to reimburse actual expenses, meal reimbursements, and similar payments are excluded
+car allowances that reimburse actual expenses, meal reimbursements, and similar payments are excluded

 The overtime exclusion in particular requires careful payroll configuration.
 If your system cannot clearly distinguish between ordinary hours and overtime hours — for example, if your rostering system does not mark shifts as overtime — all hours may default to QE-included, overstating the super base.
-A clean pipeline from rostering to payroll is essential.
+A clean pipeline from rostering to payroll is essential, and award interpretation that classifies each shift correctly is the foundation for it.

 Qualifying earnings by employment type